 At the hotel

-Spa, sauna, hammam, 24-hour reception and room service, beach and pool, games room, car and motorbike rental, gym, laundry and ironing service, table tennis, free Wi-Fi.
-In rooms: air conditioning, bathrobes and slippers, TV with film and sports channels, minibar, coffee-making kit, writing desk.
-All rooms have a private balcony or terrace, or an outdoor living space.
-Some suites have a private pool.
+Spa, 24-hour reception and room service, beach and pool, car and motorbike rental, gym, laundry service and free Wi-Fi.
+In rooms: air conditioning, bathrobes and slippers, TV with film and sports channels, minibar, coffee-making kit, writing desk and Olive Era bath products.
+All rooms have an individual balcony or terrace, or an outdoor living space.
+Some suites also have an individual pool.